achiestdragon/leggie/README.md

 .    done tested and working

 .
-USBjoystick1.ino       = version 1.0b  first release
+USBjoystick1.ino       = version 1.1b  release

+... changed -  only outputs on new stick positions or button changes

+... responds to # over serial with #[joystick] for identification

+... response times is faster and less serial traffic

 arduino nano  leg drive control code :-   (c++)